top of page

 The Assessment Only route to QTS is for participants who have significant practical teaching experience.

-Participants need to demonstrate that the meet all the standards for QTS without teacher training.
+Participants need to demonstrate that they meet all the standards for QTS without teacher training.
 This is done by completing a series of assessments, including lessons observations and a portfolio of evidence.

 The Assessment Only programme takes up to 12 weeks (excluding school holidays) and participants need to be employed in a school in England during the assessment period.